Derek Bentley: Denial of reprieve and execution

 When his appeal was turned down, Bentley's life was placed in the hands of the Home Secretary, David Maxwell Fyfe, who had to decide whether to recommend that the Crown exercise the royal prerogative of mercy to commute his death sentence to life imprisonment.
 Lord Goddard forwarded the jury's recommendation of mercy, but added that he "could find no mitigating circumstances".

 Maxwell Fyfe's autobiography, published in 1964, refers to the factors which he took into consideration: "the evidence of the trial, medical reports, family or other private circumstances ... and police reports, ... the available precedents, and ... public opinion".
 He went on to say that Bentley's case also involved the issue that it was a police officer who was killed.
 Maxwell Fyfe then stresses that a reprieve would mean the Home Secretary is "intervening in the due process of the law".

+DC (by then Detective Sergeant) Fairfax was awarded the George Cross and PC Norman Harrison and PC James McDonald were both awarded the George Medal for their roles in the incident, whilst PC Robert Jaggs was awarded the British Empire Medal and Sidney Miles a posthumous Queen's Police Medal for Gallantry.

 There was much political pressure to commute Bentley's sentence, including a memorandum signed by over 200 members of Parliament.
 Despite several attempts, Parliament was given no opportunity to debate the issue until after the sentence had been carried out.
 The Home Office also refused to grant Dr. Hill permission to make his report public.

 At 9 am on 28 January 1953, Bentley was hanged at Wandsworth Prison, London, by Albert Pierrepoint, with Harry Allen assisting.
 There were protests outside the prison and two people were arrested and fined for damage to property.

 In March 1966, Bentley's remains were removed from Wandsworth and re-interred in Croydon Cemetery.

 Posthumous pardon and quashing of conviction

 Following the execution there was a public sense of unease about the decision, resulting in a long campaign to secure a posthumous pardon.
 The campaign was initially led by Bentley's parents until their deaths in the 1970s, after which the drive to clear Bentley's name was led by his sister Iris.
 On 29 July 1993, Bentley was granted a royal pardon, however this did not quash his conviction for murder.

 On 30 July 1998, the Court of Appeal quashed Bentley's conviction for murder.
-Bentley's sister Iris had died of cancer the year before; her daughter, Maria Bentley-Dingwall, who was born 10 years after Derek Bentley's execution, continued the campaign after her mother's death.
+Bentley's sister Iris had died of cancer the year before; her daughter, Maria Bentley-Dingwall, who was born ten years after Derek Bentley's execution, continued the campaign after her mother's death.

 Christopher Craig, by then aged 62 (born May 1936), issued a statement welcoming the pardon for Bentley, stating that "his innocence has now been proved".
 He also apologised to the families of both PC Miles and Bentley for his actions, as well as to his own family.